ring-lang/ring/ringpm/packages/chess/README.md

 ## Author

-	This game developed by Bert Mariani
+	This game is developed by Bert Mariani